-Let $(\rA, \idm)$ be a reduced complete (or analytic) Cohen-Macaulay ring of Krull dimension two, which is not an isolated singularity, and let $\rR$ be its normalization.
-It is well-known that $\rR$ is again complete (resp.~analytic) and the ring extension $\rA \subseteq \rR$ is finite, see \cite{GLS} or \cite{deJongPfister}.
-Moreover, the ring $\rR$ is isomorphic to the product of a finite number of normal local rings:
+Let $(\rA, \idm)$ be a reduced complete (or analytic) Cohen--Macaulay ring of Krull dimension two, which is not an isolated singularity.
+Let $\rR$ be the normalization of $\rA$.
+It is well--known that $\rR$ is again complete (resp.~analytic) and the ring extension $\rA \subseteq \rR$ is finite, see \cite{GLS} or \cite{deJongPfister}.
+Moreover, $\rR$ is isomorphic to the product of a finite number of normal local rings:

-Note that all rings $\rR_i$ are automatically Cohen-Macaulay, see Theorem \ref{T:Serre}.
+According to Theorem \ref{T:Serre}, all rings $\rR_i$ are automatically Cohen--Macaulay.

 Let $I = \Ann(\rR/\rA)$ be the \emph{conductor ideal}.
 It is easy to see that $I$ is also an ideal in $\rR$.
 Denote $\bar\rA = \rA/I$ and $\bar\rR = \rR/I$.